OpenNebula/marketplace-docs/source/service/k3s.rst

     This simple example deployment could not properly demonstrate the advantages of the LoadBalancer type of service.

-    It's benefits are leveraged when there is more than one Kubernetes nodes.
+    It's benefits are leveraged when there is more than one K3s nodes.
 If the **External IP** is used without LoadBalancer then this IP will be bound to exactly one node and if this node becomes unavailable so does the service.

     Such problem does not occur with the LoadBalancer because it will **failover** the **External IP** onto another healthy node.